-The Pine Tree Development Zone Program (PTZ) offers eligible businesses the chance to greatly reduce, or virtually eliminate, state taxes for up to ten years when they create new, quality jobs in certain business sectors, or move existing jobs in those sectors to Maine.
+The Pine Tree Development Zone Program (PTDZ) offers eligible businesses the chance to greatly reduce, or virtually eliminate, state taxes for up to ten years when they create new, quality jobs in certain business sectors, or move existing jobs in those sectors to Maine.

 Eligible sectors are: